Types of Car Accident Injuries

 In addition to monetary reimbursement for the funeral, victims of car accident wrongful death may also receive compensation for lost wages, loss of companionship, and other damages intended to financially restore the family to before the accident.

 Contact a Top Texas Car Crash Lawyer Today

-If you have been injured in a car accident, or a loved one has been killed due to a negligent driver, it’s imperative you discuss your case with an experienced local auto injury attorney as soon as possible.
-Schedule a free consultation with Houston personal injury attorneys Jed Silverman and Neal Davis to learn how we can secure the best possible outcome in your case and fight for the compensation you rightfully deserve.
-We are prepared to advocate on your behalf from start to finish by using almost 40 years of combined legal experience to negotiate a fair compensation settlement.
-If we don’t win, you don’t pay.
-That’s our No Fee Unless We Win Guarantee.
+If you have been injured in a car accident, or a loved one has been killed due to a negligent driver, it's imperative you discuss your case with an experienced local auto injury attorney as soon as possible.
+Schedule a free consultation with Houston personal injury attorney Neal Davis to learn how we can secure the best possible outcome in your case and fight for the compensation you rightfully deserve.
+We are prepared to advocate on your behalf from start to finish by using 20 years of legal experience to negotiate a fair compensation settlement.
+If we don't win, you don't pay.
+That's our No Fee Unless We Win Guarantee.